-Tourist Attractions and Best Things to do in Calbayog City, Philippines
+Tourist Spots, Activities, and Best Places to Visit in Calbayog City, Philippines

 The City of Calbayog is a 1st class city in Samar Province, Visayas, Philippines.
 It’s located in Samar’s coastal region, with about 60 miles from the North to 180 miles in the South.
 It’s the first city in Samar and the nineteenth in the country.
 There are many things to do in Calbayog City being a place beaming with numerous natural attractions such as diving spots, lush forests, and rivers.
 For this reason, the city is becoming more and more well-known among local and foreign tourists.

 Here are some of the best things you can do when you’re in Calbayog City.